kimpro82/MyGame/RTK2/README.md

     'Read the file
     Open path For Binary Access Read As #fn

-        'call parameters the user entered on the sheet Dim pos, posEnd, interval As Integer
+        'call parameters that user entered on the sheet Dim pos, posEnd, interval As Integer
         pos = Range("B3").Value
         interval = Range("B4").Value